polohb/k8s-tests/k8s-kubespray/install_tools.md

 cd kubespray && git checkout release-2.18 && cd ../
 ```

-# Create a venv and source it
+# Create a python virtual env and use it

 ``` bash
 python3 -m venv venv